World Food Day: Latin America

+In Brazil, World Food Day is celebrated through initiatives that focus on decreas hunger and providing healthier foods for Brazilians.
+During the 2024 World Food Day ceremony, the government of Brazil announced two new plans, the National Food Supply Plan "Alimento no Prato" (Food on the plate – Planaab) and the National Plan for Agroecology and Organic Production (Planapo).

 In Chile, exhibitions of indigenous food products have been prepared by the local communities.

 In Argentina, senior officials of the Government, academics, international organizations and the press have participated in the main ceremony.

 In Mexico in 2005, a National Campaign for a "Mexico Without Hunger" was held, with the involvement and support of civil society and students.

 In Cuba, producers have been able to exchange views and experiences at an agricultural fair.
 The media strongly supports awareness campaigns on World Food Day.

 In Peru, during 2017, the Agriculture and Irrigation Ministry (Minagri) started a campaign to promote consumption of native, high-protein foods such as quinoa, kiwicha, and legumes, among others.

 In Venezuela, there has been national coverage of events.